brevzin/brevzin.github.io/_posts/2022-05-24-optional-assignment.md

 destroy + copy-construct is a simpler design that is definitely semantically correct for all types.

-copy-assign is more performant (potentially significantly so) for some types (e.g. `std::string`), equivalent for some types (e.g. trivially copyable ones), and semantically wrong for other types (e.g. references and proxy references).
+copy-assign is more performant (potentially significantly so) for some types (e.g. `std::string`), equivalent for some types (e.g. trivially copyable ones), and semantically wrong for other types (references and proxy references).
 In no uncertain terms: a copy-assign implementation for `Optional<T&>` is wrong.

 For `Optional<T&>`, implementations can simply account for this by providing a custom implementation that both implements `Optional<T&>` as a `T*` and also provides for rebinding assignment.
 But for `Optional<tuple<T&>>`, implementations can't realistically special case this.
 There are fewer proxy reference types than regular types, but still quite a lot of them.
 And, besides, what do you do for `Optional<tuple<T&, U>>` [^tuple]?